 Adding to this, most U.S. high schools have eliminated shop classes and other vocational training opportunities due to budget cuts.
-This has employers from many industries asking themselves: Where will the next generation of skilled labor workers come from, who will be teaching, qualifying and certifying them and how can we help ensure the future success of our businesses
+This has employers from many industries asking themselves: Where will the next generation of skilled trade professionals come from, who will be teaching, qualifying and certifying them and how can we help ensure the future success of our businesses

 The mindset in this great country needs to be changed.
 It must start with informing and educating students, parents